GunaTeja98/Covidsentiment/README.md

 # Covid-Twitter-Real-time-Sentiment-Analysis in Python using Kubernetes, PubSub, and BigQuery

+## Introduction

+The COVID-19 pandemic caused by the novel coronavirus SARS-CoV-2 occurred unexpectedly in China in December 2019. hundreds of millions of confirmed cases and millions of confirmed deaths are reported worldwide according to the World Health Organisation.
+Now, the news about the virus is spreading all over social media websites.
+Consequently, these social media outlets are experiencing and presenting different views, opinions and emotions during various outbreak-related incidents.
+For Data engineers like us, big data are valuable assets for understanding people's sentiments regarding current events, especially those related to the pandemic.
+Therefore, analysing these sentiments will yield remarkable findings.

+##

 This Project uses the [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/) (GKE) and [BigQuery](https://cloud.google.com/bigquery/what-is-bigquery) to build a 'pipeline' to stream Twitter data, via [Google Cloud PubSub](https://cloud.google.com/pubsub/docs) using Python.

 Kubernetes Engine is Google's managed version of [Kubernetes](http://github.com/GoogleCloudPlatform/kubernetes),